 Size: 11.97 x 8.36 x 0.61 inches (30.41 x 21.24 x 1.56cm; W x D x H)

-There's also a more expensive pre-configured MacBook Air for $1,399 (£1,399, AU$2,149) which comes with a 256GB SSD, but otherwise the same components.
-That’s a price increase of $200 / £200 / AU$300 for an extra 128GB of storage space, and even by Apple’s standards that’s a rather ridiculous hike – you’d be better off sticking with the 128GB model and buying an external hard drive.
+Additionally, there’s a more expensive pre-configured MacBook Air for $1,399 (£1,399, AU$2,149), which comes with 256GB SSD storage, but otherwise the same components.
+That’s a price increase of $200 (£200, AU$300) for a bigger SSD, and even by Apple’s standards that’s a rather ridiculous price increase – considering that at that price, you can get a 1TB to 2TB external SSD.
+You’re better off sticking with the 128GB SSD and purchasing an external storage drive separately.

-Still, the market for premium $1,000/£1,000 laptops is more packed than it’s ever been, with some amazing machines dominating the price point, mainly spurred by the success of the original MacBook Air.
-With a price of $1,199 (£1,199, AU$1,849), the MacBook Air 2018 is going head to head with some sublime Windows laptops, like the Huawei MateBook X Pro and Dell XPS 13 – both of which offer more powerful components and beautiful displays for comparable prices.
+Still, the market for premium $1,000/£1,000 laptops is more packed than it’s ever been, with some incredible machines dominating the price point, mainly spurred by the success of the original MacBook Air.
+With a price of $1,199 (£1,199, AU$1,849), the MacBook Air 2018 is going toe to toe with impressive Windows alternatives, like the Huawei MateBook X Pro and Dell XPS 13.
+And, both offer more powerful components and beautiful displays for comparable prices.

-Where the MacBook Air used to be unquestionably the best laptop at this price point, it’s now facing an uphill battle to reclaim that title – and sadly, with these specs, it’s not quite going to manage that.
+Where the MacBook Air used to be the undisputed best laptop at this price point, it’s now facing an uphill battle to reclaim that title – and sadly, with these specs, it’s not going to do that.

 Of course, the XPS 13 and MateBook X Pro are only viable alternatives if you’re prepared to switch to Windows 10.
 If you’re wedded to macOS and Apple’s ecosystem, then the Apple MacBook Air (2018) offers the most affordable way to get a new MacBook – however, that doesn’t mean it offers the best value.

-Or, if you want to save money, Apple is still selling the 2017 MacBook Air at the same $999 (£949, AU$1,499) price.
-However, you’ll have to give up the fingerprint sensor and the higher resolution display.
-Still, it’s $100 off the top, so it might be worth it.
+And, if you are on a budget, third-party sellers are still hawking the 2017 MacBook Air at the same $999 (£949, AU$1,499) price.
+You’ll have to give up the fingerprint sensor and the higher resolution display, but it’s $200 off, so decide for yourself it a worthy trade-off.

-The original MacBook Air changed the laptop world back when it originally launched – there’s no getting around that – so, you’d be forgiven for expecting Apple to come out with a new, revolutionary design this time, too.
-And, if that’s the case, prepare for disappointment: Apple played things safe with the MacBook Air 2018.
+The original MacBook Air changed the laptop world back when it originally launched – there’s no getting around that – so, you’d be forgiven for expecting Apple to come out with a new, revolutionary design just as it did before.
+If that were the case, prepare to be disappointed: Apple played it safe with the MacBook Air 2018.

-While this means it’s not a market-defining laptop like its predecessor, it does keep that iconic thin and light design, while benefiting from some important improvements where it counts.
+This laptop is definitely not a market-defining laptop that its predecessor was.
+However, it does keep that iconic thin and light design, while still benefiting from some important improvements where it counts.

-So, the new MacBook Air is smaller than the original, making an already thin and light laptop even more portable, with dimensions of 11.97 x 8.36 x 0.61 inches.
+In fact, the new MacBook Air is smaller than the original with dimensions of 11.97 x 8.36 x 0.61 inches, making an already portable laptop even lighter and thinner.
 And, the MacBook Air case still has the same wedge-shaped design, so it tapers off to 0.16 inches at its thinnest point.

 As we noted in our initial hands-on review of the new MacBook Air, the new laptop has the same width and depth as the 13-inch MacBook Pro, while being a bit thinner and lighter.

-The reduced size and weight of the MacBook Air doesn’t mean there’s a cut to features.
-You still get a 13.3-inch display (more on that here in a sec), and we’ve already mentioned that it comes with faster hardware, including an 8th-generation fanless dual-core processor and 8GB of RAM, which can be upgraded to 16GB.
+Thankfully, the reduced size and weight of the MacBook Air doesn’t mean there’s a cut to features.
+You still get a 13.3-inch display (more on that in a sec), and we’ve already mentioned that it comes with faster hardware, including an 8th-generation fanless dual-core processor as well as 8GB of RAM, which can be upped to 16GB.